KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/04_claiming/04_presentation_creation.md

 import CodeBlock from '@theme/CodeBlock';
 import CreatePresentation from '!!raw-loader!@site/code_examples/core_features/claiming/04_create_presentation.ts';

-With a valid Credential, Claimers can now go to verifiers to request some service upon providing proof of validity for a certain Credential.
+With a valid Credential, Claimers can now go to Verifiers to request some service upon providing proof of validity for a certain Credential.
 The process of presenting one or more Credentials to a Verifier is called `Presentation`.

 This step, similarly to the [Attestation request](./02_attestation_request.md), requires that a communication channel exist between the Claimer and the Verifier so that information about the Presentation can be shared.